Italian pronunciation

 When writing, you don’t need to add any accent marks over vowels that are stressed in the middle of a word: you will write leggere, foto, corto.

-However, you can add the accent mark when you want to distinguish between homographs that have no context, to avoid any misunderstandings, and you must add the accent mark to almost all words whose stress falls on the last syllable, such as perché or caffè.
+However, you can add the accent mark when you want to distinguish between homographs that have no context, to avoid any misunderstandings, and you must add the accent mark to many words whose stress falls on the last syllable, such as perché or caffè.
+Practice will make it easier to remember which words need a mark.

 You’ll notice that the final -e in perché is closed (acute accent) and the -e in caffè is open (grave accent) because that is how the words should be pronounced in standard Italian.